disclosure: this is a sponsored post with Chicco. All opinions and thoughts are my own.

 We as a family take advantage of it whether to play in the sand, watch the waves, ride a bike, or stroll to work up a seafood appetite.

-It’s free year round.
-Besides swimming in the water during the summer, there’s festivals, summer concerts, a bike/stroller lane, you name it.
+It’s free year-round.
+Besides swimming in the water during the summer, there are festivals, summer concerts, a bike/stroller lane, you name it.

-We visited Redondo Beach Pier recently for a stroll before the sun set.
+We visited Redondo Beach Pier recently for a stroll before the sunset.
 The kids enjoyed the pinwheels, listening to the free summer concert at the pier and ending the night with a seafood dinner with their cousins.
-We obviously forgot to take a group picture as everyone got pre-occupied with the sumptous meal.
+We obviously forgot to take a group picture as everyone got pre-occupied with the sumptuous meal.

 I hope you enjoyed our LA Kids City Guide recommendations.
 Don’t forget to join our giveaway below, you might be the lucky parent cruising with a new Chicco Viaro Travel System soon.